 An ultralight and compact fishing pole would be a carbon fiber pole and mini reel.
 A 1.5 meter telescoping pole compacts to a length that fits even in a day pack.
 Pole fishing can be fruitful, but it is more of a sport.
 To have a better chance of success, you can use longlining, nets, and/or traps.

 Longlining involves running a heavy fishing line between two visible bobs such as empty plastic bottles.
 From the heavy line running along the surface, you run individual lines (snoods), each having a bob at the top and a weight and baited hook at the bottom.
-You leave this unattended, so it is better to have this at a lake rather than a stream, unless you can find a way to secure one end from the middle of the stream.
+You leave this unattended at a lake.
+If at a stream or river you would have to secure the ends or secure one end from the middle of the stream.

 This can be difficult to set up without a boat.
 However, you can swim out with the heavy line and two bobs, and a bag with the snoods inside.
 Each snood has its own bag within the main bag to avoid tangling.
 The snoods have a clip to attach to the main line.